johnbywater/dcbdb/README.md

 This will create the UmaDB server executable `uma` in `target/release/`.

-## Running the UmaDB Server

 The UmaDB server can be started using the `uma` binary.
-You can run it directly after building:
+You can run it directly after installing or building:

 ```bash
 ./target/release/uma --path /path/to/event-store --address 127.0.0.1:50051